pbi-tools/pbi-tools/README.md

 * Power BI Desktop 64-bit.
 Installer version (default location) and/or Windows Store version supported.
 Optionally, `pbi-tools` works with Power BI Desktop in a custom location, provided the path is specified in the `PBITOOLS_PbiInstallDir` environment variable.
 * .Net Framework Runtime 4.7.2 (Comes with Power BI Desktop)

+_A cross-platform .Net 5 version is currently under development._

 ### Command-line Syntax

     -argumentName argumentValue